sfackler/rust-openssl/README.md

 * `OPENSSL_LIBS` - If specified, the names of the OpenSSL libraries that will be linked, e.g. `ssl:crypto`.

-If `OPENSSL_DIR` is specified, then the build script will skip the pkg-config step.
+If `OPENSSL_DIR` or `OPENSSL_LIB_DIR` and `OPENSSL_INCLUDE_DIR` is specified,
+then the build script will skip the pkg-config step.

+For target-specific configuration, each of these environment variables can be prefixed by an upper-cased target, for example, `X86_64_UNKNOWN_LINUX_GNU_OPENSSL_DIR`.
+This can be useful in cross compilation contexts.

 ### Contribution